2023 means the Mule’s been Online for TWENTY-SEVEN years.

 Flash back to 1995 as discussion of creating a literary journal ensues amongst this small group of writer friends.
 It seemed then that we would be a regional journal and hence Eastern NC Literary Journal seemed apropos to our mission.
 In 1996, Dr. Jerry Leath Mills gave (I believe) a copy of his soon to be published work on Equine Signifiers in Southern Literature to Harley Dartt. [the link is to revision of Dr. Mills’ original article which is published on Project Muse as The Dead Mule Rides Again.
 Access to the original article is on “jstor” and not readily available.]
 Dartt then commented on what a great name that would be for a journal and for that — we are eternally grateful.
 Grateful to both Jerry Mills and to Dartt for giving us the notion to coin the phrase:

 “No good Southern Fiction Is Complete Without a Dead Mule”.

-We’ve been here for 21 years, quietly accepting some of the finest poetry, fiction, essays and interviews online.
-Now we’re working to restore the 1990s writing while simultaneously publishing new issues every month.
-Thanks to the newly minted most current and high and mighty brouhaha of the Mule: Our Assistant Editor CL Bledsoe, we’ve caught up with our immense backlog (pretty much caught up) and are offering up a huge helping of goodness on the first day of every month.
+We’ve been here for over 27 years, quietly accepting some of the finest poetry, fiction, essays and interviews online.
+Now we’re working to restore the 1990’s writing while simultaneously publishing new issues every month.

 Editor/Publisher/Founder of the Dead Mule School of Southern Literature.